motorcycle 101 guides

 • Your motorcycle should only be able to transport one other person

-If you wish to transport a passenger, your motorcycle must be fitted with both a designated passenger seat and adjustable footrests.
+To be able to take someone with you, your motorcycle must be fitted with both a passenger seat and adjustable footrests.
 When deciding where you would like the passenger seat to be on your motorcycle, you can position it either:

 • At the back of a large driver’s seat